Oldoinyo Lesatima Dragon's Teeth Hike

 Quite possibly the most scenic hike in Kenya

-Rising to an altitude of 4,001m (13,126ft) above sea level, Oldoinyo Lesatima is the highest of the Aberdares peaks and the third highest peak in Kenya.
+Rising to an altitude of 4,001m above sea level, Oldoinyo Lesatima is the highest of the Aberdares peaks and the third-highest mountain in Kenya.
 It is located on the Northern side of the Aberdare range and can be accessed via two points: Mweiga (Wandare Trail) and Rhino and Shamata Gates (Mt Satima Dragon’s Teeth Hike).
+We set out on the Dragon’s Teeth trail via the Rhino Gate, hoping to conquer ourselves on Mt.
+Satima Peak.

 The gentle 8km trail will take us through a hiker’s paradise, trekking through fields of lush alpine vegetation, spotting a few wild animals, and walking past countless rows of magnificent craggy moraines, dubbed “Dragon’s Teeth”.
 The Dragon’s Teeth trail delivers some of the most breathtaking views of all hiking trails in Kenya.